Unsupervised mapping of phase diagrams of 2D systems from infinite projected entangled-pair states via deep anomaly detection: Acknowledgements

 \section{Acknowledgements}

+We thank T. Neupert and E. van Nieuwenburg for useful suggestions.
 This work was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 713729 (K.K.), and grant agreement No 677061 (P.C.), the ERC AdG's NOQIA and CERQUTE, Spanish MINECO (FIDEUA PID2019-106901GB-I00/10.13039 / 501100011033, FIS2020-TRANQI, Severo Ochoa CEX2019-000910-S and Retos Quspin), the Generalitat de Catalunya (CERCA Program, SGR 1341, SGR 1381 and QuantumCAT), Fundacio Privada Cellex and Fundacio Mir-Puig, MINECO-EU QUANTERA MAQS (funded by State Research Agency (AEI) PCI2019-111828-2 / 10.13039/501100011033), EU Horizon 2020 FET-OPEN OPTOLogic (Grant No 899794), and the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314, Marie Sklodowska-Curie grant STRETCH No 101029393.

 \nolinenumbers